 - Harsh Vocals: ...Duh.

-- Hatedom - At the moment, it's the metal fandom's favourite target genre-wise.
+- Hatedom: At the moment, it's the metal fandom's favorite target genre-wise.

 - It's the Same, so It Sucks: One of the most popular complaints from fans - deathcore is seen as a genre devoid of musical variance and progression, and it is not helped by the fact that bands frequently copy each others' styles.